Lauren Lapkus: Personal life

 Lapkus married actor and improviser Chris Alvarado on May 3, 2014.
 She announced their separation on February 14, 2016, and they divorced later that year.

 Lapkus married actor Mike Castle on October 5, 2018.
-On May 18, 2021, Lapkus announced that she and her husband were expecting a baby girl in the summer.
+On May 18, 2021, Lapkus announced that they were expecting a baby girl in the summer.
 She gave birth to a daughter in July 2021.
 On December 8, 2023, Lapkus revealed she was expecting another baby girl and announced the following May that she had given birth to a second daughter.